-The only white witness who opposed Governor Wallace was Mrs. Norma STONE mother said she was afraid to bail him out, because he might get mobbed out-"Would you rather have a take-over by federal courts or state officials?"
-Mrs. Brewer replied, "I really don't see Rev. John Perkins of Simpson County where we have a choice.
-The courts came back to visit Lawrence County, have spoken." where he grew up.
-Perkins im mediately called the Lawyers Committee for Civil Alabama Education Association, said Rights Under Law, mittee got bond set for Mikell at \$1,000.
+out, because he might get mobbed outside the jail.)
+Mikell's stay in jail ended when the Rev. John Perkins of Simpson County came back to visit Lawrence County, where he grew up.
+Perkins immediately called the Lawyers Committee for Civil Rights Under Law.
+B. E. Bergesen of the Lawyers Committee got bond set for Mikellat\$1,000.
 County authorities later agreed to reduce this to \$500, and Bergesen got a professional bonding company from Jackson to put up the money.

 Mikell's case will be heard again in August in the Lawrence County Circuit Court.